Search Services

 Visiting and onsite facilities

-Northgate Ward also has a quiet room which is available for use by visitors.
-There is also a room available off the ward for visitors with children.
+Southgate Ward hosts a quiet room which is available for use by visitors.
+The ward also has a room available off the ward for visitors with children.

-Children under the age of 16 are not allowed onto the ward.
+Children under the age of 16 are not allowed on Southgate Ward.
+If this is an issue it is advisable to call the ward before visiting.

 How this service support carers including friends and family

-Our patient’s family and carers form part of their assessment and care on Northgate Ward.
-We ask for patient’s permission to speak to relatives and carers.
-This is to receive and provide information.
-We also then offer support and work together towards the care provided.
+With our patient’s permission we may ask to speak to relatives and carers.
+This is to receive and provide information, to offer support and to work towards the care of a patient.

 Urgent help